 Category Nature of Receipt Conditions to be satisfied for considering income Extent of Income Remarks A Any sum of money a.
 During the previous year, such person has received any sum of money (cash, cheque, draft, etc.) from one or more persons b.
 Such sum is received without consideration c.
-The aggregate value of such receipt during the previous year exceeds ₹ 50,000 the aggregate value of such Aggregate amount of cash gift received during the period shall be considered. В Any immovable property a.
+The aggregate value of such receipt during the previous year exceeds ₹ 50,000 The whole of the aggregate value of such sum shall be considered as income of that previous year.
+Aggregate amount of cash gift received during the period shall be considered. В Any immovable property a.
 During the previous year, such person has received immovable property b.
 Such immovable property is received without consideration. c.
 The stamp duty value of such property exceeds ₹ 50,000 d.
 Such asset is a capital asset in hands of recipient.
 The stamp duty value of such property shall be considered as income of that previous year.
-The limit of ₹ 50,000/- is applicable per incidence С Any immovable property a.
+The limit of ₹ 50,000/- is applicable per incidence C Any immovable property a.
 During the previous year, such person has received immovable property b.
 Such immovable property is received for a consideration c.
 Stamp duty value of such property exceeds such consideration d.
 Such excess is more than the higher of the following: ₹ 50,000; or 10% of the consideration Note: Where the date of the agreement fixing the amount of consideration for the transfer of immovable property and the date of registration are not the same, the stamp duty value on the date of the agreement may be taken.
 This benefit is available only in a case where the amount of consideration or a part thereof, has been paid by of an account payee cheque or an account payee bank draft or by use of electronic clearing system through a bank account or through other prescribed electronic modes, on or before the date of the agreement for the transfer of such immovable property.
 The stamp duty value of such property Less consideration paid, shall be considered as income of the previous year.
 The limit (₹ 50,000/- or 5%) is applicable perincidence.
 D Any movable property a.
 During the previous year, such person has received movable property from one or more persons b.
 Such movable property is received without consideration c.
 The aggregate fair market value of such receipts during the previous year exceeds ₹ 50,000 d.
+Such asset is a capital asset in hands of recipient. the aggregate fair market value of such property shall be considered Aggregate amount of gift received during the period shall be considered.

+E Any movable property a.
+During the previous year, such person has received movable property from one or more persons amount of b.
+Such movable property is received for a consideration. property Less consideration period shall be c.
+Such consideration is less than the aggregate fair market value of the property by an amount exceeding ₹ 50,000 paid, shall be considered as income of the previous year. considered. d.
 Such asset is a capital asset in hands of recipient.
-The whole of the aggregate fair market value of such property shall be considered as income of the previous year. amount of

-Е Any movable property a.
-During the previous year, such person has received movable property from one or more persons amount of Such movable property is received for a consideration.
-Such consideration is less than the aggregate fair market value of the property by an amount exceeding ₹ 50,000 property Less consideration paid, shall be considered as income of the period shall be d. previous year.